elastic/apm/specs/agents/sanitization.md

 The query string and other captured request bodies (such as `application/json`) SHOULD NOT be sanitized.

-Agents MAY choose to further sanitize fields based on the _value_ of a particular field, including the keys and values stored in a cookie header.
+Agents SHOULD NOT sanitize fields based on the _value_ of a particular field.
-Agents SHOULD consider sanitization based on values to be a seperate feature with its own configuration.